 Creating a cat friendly home

 Of course, you can’t always be there to keep your cat entertained!

-A secure outdoor area attached to your cat’s indoor space via a window or cat flap, or a freestanding enclosure, sometimes called a ‘catio’ allows your cat to experience the sights and sounds of the world minus the risks.
+A secure outdoor area attached to your cat’s indoor space via a window or cat flap, or a freestanding enclosure, sometimes called a ‘catio’ allows your cat to experience the sights and sounds of the outdoor world minus the risks.
 Another option is to give your cat access to a garden secured with an escape-proof fence.
-By increasing the height of your fence or attaching a cat-proof rolling bar on top, and blocking any other potential escape routes, your cat can enjoy the outdoors without being to stray in other properties.
+By increasing the height of your fence or attaching a cat-proof rolling bar on top, and blocking any other potential escape routes, your cat can enjoy the outdoors without being able to stray in other properties.

-Along with toys to play with, one of the best things you can give an indoor cat is special places where they can go to get away and feel safe.
+Along with toys to play with, one of the best things you can give an at-home cat is special places where they can go to get away and feel safe.
 Cats love to hide in cupboards, wardrobes and underneath beds, but also enjoy having elevated spots where they can observe their domain from above while being safely out of reach.

 Cat trees, scratching posts, climbing frames and even removable platforms that you can affix to your walls or windows for your cat to perch on, all give cats a greater range of moment - places to escape to when they need alone time, and provide interesting vantage points from which to watch the world go by.

 Monitor your cat closely for signs of stress or boredom.
 This can manifest in numerous ways, such toileting outside of their litter tray, scratching furniture, overeating, or excessive grooming.
 If you are concerned about your cat, consult your vet– there may be some simple changes to help your cat or introduce some more excitement into their life.